Saturday, May 30, 2009

 first aid kit

-cheap, long screwdriver for prying
+cheap, long, flathead screwdriver for prying

-sledge hammer, pry bar and chisel
+sledge hammer, chisel and pry bar

 cheap paint brush to brush away the dirt from the Topaz